davidlacho/German-English-Translator/sentences.md

 - Läufst du im November einen Marathon?: Are you running a marathon in November?
 - Läufst du jeden Tag zehn Kilometer?: Do you run ten kilometers every day?
 - Mach Urlaub in Amerika, es ist schön dort.: Go on vacation in America, it is beautiful there.
-- Mach Urlaub in Amerika, es ist schön dort.: Go on vacation in America, it's beautiful there. (undefined)
+- Mach Urlaub in Amerika, es ist schön dort.: Go on vacation in America, it's beautiful there.
 - Mach Urlaub in Mallorca, der Strand ist schön!: Go on vacation in Mallorca, the beach is beautiful!
 - Magst du diesen Hut für deinen Urlaub?: Do you like this hat for your vacation?
 - Mein Mann schläft besser im Urlaub.: My husband sleeps better on vacation.